mondrian-framework/mondrian-framework/packages/docs/docs/docs/model/index.md

 Mondrian Framework is entirely written in TypeScript.
 The use of typing greatly reduces the error rate and allows for increased productivity thanks to seamless integration with modern IDEs that provide powerful autocomplete features.

-As shown in the previous example, by importing the `@mondrian-framework/model` module, we have access to a wide range of functions suggested by the IDE, enabling us to describe a model.

-Furthermore, through the use of constructs such as conditional types and mapped types, it is possible to automatically generate the TypeScript type of a model based on its schema.
+As shown in the previous example, by importing the `@mondrian-framework/model` module, we have access to a wide range of functions enabling us to describe a model.
+Furthermore it is possible to automatically generate the TypeScript type of a model based on its schema.
 As demonstrated in the example, it is sufficient to use the `Infer` utility type.